mchowning/WeatherApiKata/README.md

 ## Setup

 The setup for this project involves nothing more than an empty XCode iPhone application and a pod install with AFNetworking and Kiwi.
-All you need to do is have cocoa pods installed on your machine (if you don't, go [here] (http://cocoapods.org)), and run a pod install to install the Kiwi and AFNetworking dependencies (you can use the Podfile in the attached project if you want).
+All you need to do is have cocoa pods installed on your machine (if you don't, go [here] (http://cocoapods.org)), set up a new WeatherApiKata project, and run a pod install to install the Kiwi and AFNetworking dependencies (you can use the Podfile in the attached project if you want).
 Then make sure you open the project using the WatherApiKata.xcworkspace file so that the pods you just installed are used (don't use the .xcodeproj file to open your project anymore!).

 As you work through this exercise, you should refer to any documentation that you find helpful, especially: